ktorn/completium-landing/docs/contract/contract2.md

 ## Micheslon

-Michelson is the default language to write smart contracts on the Tezos blockchain.
+Michelson is the default language to write smart contracts on the <Link to='/docs/dapp-tools/tezos'>Tezos</Link> blockchain.
 You can find the language reference <a href='https://tezos.gitlab.io/michelson-reference/'>here</a>.

 Michelson is a <a href='https://en.wikipedia.org/wiki/Stack_machine#:~:text=In%20computer%20science%2C%20computer%20engineering,buffer%2C%20known%20as%20a%20stack%2C' target='_blank'>stack machine</a> language.
 Here is an example of a Michelson contract deployed on the mainnet: